ImmigrationTimes.org

 Current I-539 Processing Time

-As of , USCIS I-539 (Application to Extend/Change Nonimmigrant Status) processing times average 7.7 mo to 10.1 mo across all service centers, with full range < 1 mo to 23.0 mo depending on the service center and filing category.
+As of , USCIS I-539 (Application to Extend/Change Nonimmigrant Status) processing times average 8.2 mo to 11.1 mo across all offices, with full range < 1 mo to 12.3 mo.
 The fastest processing is at National Benefits Center (< 1 mo).
-Processing times have been relatively stable over the past three months.
+Processing times have been increasing over the past three months.
 Data is checked daily from official USCIS estimates.

 Processing Time Trend